code61/short_format_notes/_sessions/c3prep/2_homebrew_mac.md

 ### Step Six: Install Rails

-Now we have the latest version of ruby, we can install rails using Rubygems.
+You won't actually need rails this course, but now you've installed ruby it's easy to get it using *Rubygems*.
 Rubygems is ruby's excellent package manager, used for sharing projects written in ruby - more on this later in the course.

 {% exercise %}
 1. In the terminal type: